 The red line is RSP, the equal weighted portfolio, and the blue line is SPY, the standard capitalization weighted portfolio.

 The key to this success is balance.
-At the top, no single holding that may underperform can drag the portfolio down, while at the bottom, faster growing stocks get more weight than in a capitalization-based index.
-This allows for more growth, similar to what you see in small or mid cap funds.
+At the top, no single holding that may underperform can drag the portfolio down, while at the bottom, faster growing stocks get more weight than in a capitalization-based index - which worked out well for the last five years.

 Drawbacks to Equal Weighted Index Funds

 The biggest drawback to equal weighted index funds are higher expense ratios.
 These funds have higher expenses because they have daily costs of maintaining balance in their portfolio.
 For example, the EWMC ETF has an expense ratio of 0.538% versus IWR, which has an expense ratio of 0.19%.

 While an ETF like SPY will only trade when major changes happen, equal weighted funds have to continually trim overweighted holdings to maintain the balance.
 Think of it like a daily portfolio rebalancing act.

 The second big drawback to equal-weighted funds is that the gap in performance vanishes as you move from large cap funds to mid and small cap funds.
 In fact, the equal-weighted index funds are basically even at the mid cap and underperform at the small cap level.

 Here, we look at the Invesco S&P MidCap 400® Equal Weight ETF (EWMC) vs. the iShares Russell MidCap ETF (IWR).
 You can see over the last 10 years (total time of fund's existence), performance of the two funds has basically been even, with a slight underperformance of the equal-weighted fund - which was magnified in the current crisis.